 A satisfactory program for preventing constipation requires trial and error, time and patience.
 Keep in mind that bowel management is different for everyone.
-Try various methods until you find a successful program.
+For example, some medications like painkillers are known to cause constipation, so people who have recently undergone surgery are more likely to experience problems with constipation.
+It is important to keep trying various methods until you find a successful program.

 Goals for Bowel Management

 - Emptying the lower bowel at regular intervals.

 You can use a variety of methods to help prevent constipation.
 Check with your doctor about which methods are best for you.
 If medicines are needed, such as suppositories or laxatives, your doctor or clinic nurse can help you decide which to use.
 Let your doctor or clinic nurse know if the method you are trying is not working.
 Beyond that:

 - Drink plenty of fluid -This causes the intestine to contract and moves stool down to and out the large intestine.